Vansh-Baghel/React_Things/Notes/React_Notes.md

 * This is a way to find many informations like linking of files , find the text , get the id , props , function name , etc etc .
 * Download react dev tools extension from google and visit **Components** in the lists of console dropdown.

+## Function inside function
+* While using a normal function as a callback function (means used under our file function) , then we dont use paranthesis because we dont want to execute the function as soon as it reaches the line but rather want to make it used whenever required.

+## Blank the input field
+* When we want our input field to blank after submission , make sure to give input HTML element the **value** attribute.
+* This will store the oldValue in it , and then we can change the new value to blank string ie **newValueVariable('')**.

+## Lifting State Up
+* When we want to connect two sibling components , then we find a common file to connect the two files .
+* We use the data from that common file which acts as middle file between the two.
+* This helps us to maintain small components of a big file.